-So that they get used to a competitive atmosphere since childhood.
 Seeing the cut-throat competition to get admission into engineering college, get a government job or getting into their favorite B-school doesn’t shock them.
 The scenario is the same if you wish to become a doctor.

 Everywhere you need to prove that you are better than the rest of the world.
 This is where the leaderboards play their part in game-based learning.
 There is always scope for improvement and the same is the case with this new method of learning and teaching.

 However, the path of this methodology is not easy.
 It has to fight a fierce competition with the old system of teaching and their practitioners.
 Some of the parents and professors argue to the fact that game-based learning leads to distraction it the teaching.
 There are many flaws in the Indian education system and the prejudices are deep-rooted!

 However, it is has a lot of positive points to display as well